citrix/terraform-provider-citrix/docs/data-sources/policy_set.md

 ### Read-Only

 - `assigned` (Boolean) Indicate whether the policy set is being assigned to delivery groups.
+- `delivery_groups` (Set of String) The IDs of the delivery groups for the policy set to apply on.

+~> **Please Note** If `delivery_groups` attribute is unset or configured as an empty set, the policy set will not be assigned to any delivery group.
+None of the policies in the policy set will be applied.
 - `description` (String) Description of the policy set.
 - `policies` (Attributes List) Ordered list of policies.